derlaft/synco/README.md

 Usage:

-1. Download sources and build (you will need mpv (mplayer is fine too, but why would you still use that in 2017?), go, and [gb](https://getgb.io/):
+1. Download sources and build.
+You will need mpv (mplayer is fine too, but why would you still use that in 2017?), go, and [gb](https://getgb.io/).

 ```bash
 git clone https://github.com/derlaft/synco.git